michaelfester/docs/docs/reference/data-sources/airtable.md

 Airtable is a spreadsheet-database hybrid with the features of a database but applied to a spreadsheet.
 Your projects can be integrated with Airtable bases, offering you a more robust approach to data management that you may not find in simple spreadsheets.

 {% callout %}
-If you’re new to Airtable or need a refresher, check out the resources in [Learn Airtable](#learn-airtable).
+If you're new to Airtable or need a refresher, check out the resources in [Learn Airtable](#learn-airtable).
 {% /callout %}

 ## How to use Airtable with Glide